AiAndroid/stream/README.md

 Album can contain multi albums and display items.

 Display item can be defined as video, game, app, music and so on.
+You can deprive your own game/app/video detail item from display item.

                 Album
                   |